goatgirl86/9_SQLAlchemy_Surfs_up/README.md

 # Surf's Up

 ## Project Overview
--	Related GitHub Folders: Data, Queries
+-	Related data: "SurfsUp_Challenge.ipynb", "hawaii.sqlite"

 ### Purpose
 The purpose of this week’s assignment was to explore SQLAlchemy and SQLite by performing data analysis and data exploration on a weather dataset from the island of Oahu to determine if ‘W. Avy’ should open a surf shop.